aws-samples/cdk-eks-blueprints-patterns/docs/patterns/nginx.md

 5. Other popular add-ons.

 ## Prerequisites
+1. `argo-admin-password` secret must be defined as plain text (not key/value) in `us-west-2`  region.

-1. The parent domain must be defined in a separate account (GLOBAL_DNS_ACCOUNT).
+2. The parent domain must be defined in a separate account (GLOBAL_DNS_ACCOUNT).
-2. The GLOBAL_DNS_ACCOUNT must contain a role with a trust policy to the workload(s) account.
+3. The GLOBAL_DNS_ACCOUNT must contain a role with a trust policy to the workload(s) account.
 We naed it `DomainOperatorRole` but you can choose any arbitrary name for it.
    1. Policies:  `arn:aws:iam::aws:policy/AmazonRoute53DomainsFullAccess` or alternatively you can provide `arn:aws:iam::aws:policy/AmazonRoute53ReadOnlyAccess` and `arn:aws:iam::aws:policy/AmazonRoute53AutoNamingFullAccess`.
    2. Trust relationship to allow workload accounts to create subdomains (replace `<WORKLOAD_ACCOUNT>` with the actual value):
    ```